ugurkocde/intunemacadmins/src/content/docs/Declarative Device Management/What_is_Declarative_Device_Management.md

 ---
-title: What is Declerative Device Management?
+title: What is Declarative Device Management?
-description: What is Declerative Device Management?
+description: What is Declarative Device Management?
 sidebar:
   order: 1
 ---